 Type 2: At the other end of the spectrum, there are lots of local lawyers in Asia with variable degrees of professional and affordability, yet they often lack the foreign language, project management and customer service skills to successfully engage overseas clients.
 But they are low cost.

 Type 3: In the middle you will find China-based, foreign-operated law firms and legal service providers.
 They offer excellent service at reasonable prices.
-For example, here is the firm I used.
-Their rate sheet can be downloaded off their website.
+AsiaBridge falls into this category.

 Keep in mind that foreign lawyers are generally not allowed to practice in China.
 So most of those non-China-based law firms have structured partnership arrangements with local law firms.
 Going direct cuts out the “middleman” and can reduce your fees, assuming you found the right local lawyer.

-Step Two: Due diligence on your China lawyer: 5 key questions to ask
+Step Two: Due diligence on your China lawyer: Essential questions to ask

 - Check out references: If the lawyer can’t give you a few references to happy clients, run away.